odrevet/game_boy_graphics_editor/README.md

 * Load background data from C source file (exported from gbmb).

-# Pro and Cons over GBTD and GBMB

-## Pro

-* GBGE aims to be compatible with .c exported from `GBTD and GBMB`, there are no 'project file', you import / export data directly from your source code.

 * All in one Tile and Map Editor.

 * Made with Flutter : modern interface and can be build for Linux / Windows and Web !

 * Free software under the GNU GENERAL PUBLIC LICENSE

-## Cons
+# Compatibility with GBTD

-* Less options (no palette, no compression, no bin/z80 export)
+GBGE has less options (no palette, no compression, no bin/z80 export)

 the only mode available are these equivalants of these GBTD settings:

 ```
 Form                 : All tiles as one unit.